szaumoor/ZS_ItemPack/README.md

 **Component 211:** Add Sage Ring (Dark Souls 3 - Sage Ring; ring)

+This will add a nifty new ring that casters of all kinds can use to improve casting speed and casting level by 1.
+Applies to arcane and divine magic.

 **Component 213:** Add Hawk Ring (Dark Souls 3 - Hawk Ring; ring)

+This will add a new ring that increases slightly movement speed, and ranged thac0 and damage.

 **Component 215:** Add Moonlit Slumber (Elden Ring - Sword of St. Trina, long sword)

+This adds a new +2 long sword which is themed around sleep and dreams.
+It has a chance to put targets to sleep, as well as releasing an 5-round soporiferous mist that puts targets to sleep for 3 rounds.

 **Component 216:** Add Icicle (Elden Ring - Frozen Needle; rapier)

+This adds a new +4 rapier that deals piercing and cold damage, and has a mode where you can shoot its blade at the target, dealing less piercing damage, but dealing more cold damage.

 **Component 217:** Add Stygian Fury (Elden Ring - Rivers of Blood; katana)

+This adds a new +3 katana that deals slashing and fire damage, and has a chance to poison on contact, which can make targets suffer a slight case of blood boil if they're poisoned too quickly.

 **Component 220:** Add Harp Bow (Elden Ring - Harp Bow; shortbow)

+This adds a new +1 shortbow that is more effective when wielded by bards, and has a 15% chance of releasing a tune when shooting, which provides a minor bard song buff to the whole party for 2 rounds (it stacks with other songs).
+The configuration file may be used to turn it into a longbow, if desired.

 **Component 222:** Add Crimson of Life (Elden Ring - Crimson Amber Amulet; necklace)

+This adds a new necklace that increases the maximum HP of the wearer by 15%.

 **Component 224:** Add Periapt of Renewal (Elden Ring - Blessed Dew Amulet; necklace)

+This adds a new Lathander-inspired necklace that provides a regeneration of 1 HP per turn.

 **Component 227:** Add Bloody Sting (Elden Ring - Bloody Helice; estoc)

+This adds a new +3 estoc inspired by a certain lord of blood, that has a chance of causing a lot of bleeding, including a chance to buff its wielder ocasionally when blood is spilt.

 **Component 228:** Add Storm's Monarch (Elden Ring - Dragon King's Cragblade; estoc)

+This adds a new +3 estoc that deals lightning damage, which increases the movement speed of the wielder, and allows the user to use the ability 'Blinkbolt' twice per day, teleporting to a target, and dealing significant electric damage to it and enemies around, while buffing the wielder briefly.

 </details>